-Contact lenses are small plastic disks, shaped to correct a refractive error such as nearsightedness, farsightedness, astigmatism, and presbyopia.
+Contact lenses are small plastic disks, shaped to correct a refractive errors such as nearsightedness, farsightedness, astigmatism, and presbyopia.
 Contact lenses are placed directly on the eye, where they float on a film of tears in front of the cornea.
 Correct design and fitting of the contact lenses are essential for comfort, safety, and accurate correction.

 Improvements in contact lenses have made them more comfortable and easier to wear.
 For many people, contact lenses offer a relatively safe and effective way of correcting vision problems.

 Types of Contact Lenses